-Foundationally, the OWASP Top 10 for Large Language Model (LLMs) applications was designed to educate software developers, security architects, and other hands-on practitioners about how to harden LLM security and implement more secure AI workloads.
+Foundationally, the OWASP Top 10 for Large Language Model (LLMs) applications was designed to educate software developers, security architects, and other hands-on practitioners about how to implement more secure AI workloads.

 Understanding the differences between AI, ML, & LLMs

 Artificial Intelligence (AI) has undergone monumental growth over the past few decades.
-If we think as far back as1951, a year after Isaac Asimov published his science fiction concept, “Three Laws of Robotics,” the first AI program was written by Christopher Strachey to play checkers (or draughts, as it’s known in the UK).
+If we go back as far as 1951, a year after Isaac Asimov published his science fiction concept, "Three Laws of Robotics," the first AI program was written by Christopher Strachey to play checkers (or draughts, as it's known in the UK).

-Where AI is just a broad term that ecompasses all fields of computer science allowing machines to accomplish tasks similar to human behavior, Machine Learning (ML) and GenAI are two clearly-defined subcategories of AI.
+Where AI is just a broad term that encompasses all fields of computer science, allowing machines to accomplish tasks similar to human behavior, Machine Learning (ML) and GenAI are two clearly defined subcategories of AI.

-ML was not replaced by GenAI, but rather defined by its own specific use cases.
-ML algorithms tend to be trained on a set of data, will learn from that data, and often end up being used for making predictions.
+ML was not replaced by GenAI.
+ML algorithms tend to be trained on a set of data, learn from that data, and are often used to make predictions.
 These statistical models can be used to predict the weather or detect anomalous behavior.
-They are still a key part of our financial/banking systems and used regularly in cybersecurity to detect unwanted behavior.
+They remain a key part of our financial/banking systems and are used regularly in cybersecurity to detect unwanted behavior.

-GenAI, on the other hand, is a type of ML that creates new data.
-GenAI often uses LLMs to synthesize existing data and use it to make something new.
-Examples include services like ChatGPT and Sysdig SageTM.
-As the AI ecosystem rapidly evolves, organizations are increasingly deploying GenAI solutions — such as Llama 2, Midjourney, and ElevenLabs — into their cloud-native and Kubernetes environments to leverage benefits of high scalability and seamless orchestration in the cloud.
+GenAI, on the other hand, has its own unique set of use cases.
+You can think of it as a type of ML that creates new data.
+GenAI often utilizes LLMs to synthesize existing data and leverage it to create something new.
+Examples include services like ChatGPT and Sysdig Sage™.
+As the AI ecosystem rapidly evolves, organizations are increasingly deploying GenAI solutions — such as Llama 2, Midjourney, and ElevenLabs — into their cloud-native and Kubernetes environments to leverage the benefits of high scalability and seamless orchestration in the cloud.

-This shift is accelerating the need for robust cloud-native security frameworks capable of safeguarding AI workloads.
+This shift is accelerating the need for robust, cloud-native security frameworks that can safeguard AI workloads.
 In this context, the distinctions between AI, machine learning (ML), and LLMs are critical to understanding the security implications and the governance models required to manage them effectively.

 OWASP Top 10 and Kubernetes